Giza pyramid complex

-The site is at the edges of the Western Desert, approximately 9 km west of the Nile River in the city of Giza, and about 13 km southwest of the city centre of Cairo.
+The site is at the edge of the Western Desert, approximately 9 km west of the Nile River in the city of Giza, and about 13 km southwest of the city centre of Cairo.
 It forms the northernmost part of the 16,000 ha Pyramid Fields of the Memphis and its Necropolis UNESCO World Heritage Site, inscribed in 1979.
-The pyramid fields include the Abu Sir, Saqarra and Dahshur pyramid complexes, that were all built in the vicinity of Egypt's ancient capital of Memphis.
+The pyramid fields include the Abusir, Saqqara, and Dahshur pyramid complexes, which were all built in the vicinity of Egypt's ancient capital of Memphis.
+Further Old Kingdom pyramid fields were located at the sites Abu Rawash, Zawyet El Aryan, and Meidum.
+Most of the limestone used to build the pyramids originates from the underlying Mokattam Formation.

 The Great Pyramid and the Pyramid of Khafre are the largest pyramids built in ancient Egypt, and they have historically been common as emblems of Ancient Egypt in the Western imagination.
 They were popularised in Hellenistic times, when the Great Pyramid was listed by Antipater of Sidon as one of the Seven Wonders of the World.
 It is by far the oldest of the Ancient Wonders and the only one still in existence.

+Maadi settlements

+The earliest settlement of the Giza plateau predates the pyramid complexes.
+Four jars from the Maadi culture were found at the foot of the Great Pyramid, likely from a disturbed earlier settlement.
+Further Maadi settlement near the site was uncovered during work on the Greater Cairo Wastewater Project.
+Recent reassessment of the radiocarbon dating puts the Maadi culture's eponymous settlement to c.
+3800, which is also the likely maximum possible range for the Giza remains.

 Pyramids and Sphinx

 The Giza pyramid complex consists of the Great Pyramid (also known as the Pyramid of Cheops or Khufu and constructed c.
-2580), the somewhat smaller Pyramid of Khafre (or Chephren) a few hundred metres to the south-west, and the relatively modest-sized Pyramid of Menkaure (or Mykerinos) a few hundred metres farther south-west.
+2580), the slightly smaller Pyramid of Khafre (or Chephren) a few hundred metres to the south-west, and the relatively modest-sized Pyramid of Menkaure (or Mykerinos) a few hundred metres farther south-west.
 The Great Sphinx lies on the east side of the complex.
-Current consensus among Egyptologists is that the head of the Great Sphinx is that of Khafre.
-Along with these major monuments are a number of smaller satellite edifices, known as "queens" pyramids, causeways and temples.
+Consensus among Egyptologists is that the head of the Great Sphinx is that of Khafre.
+Along with these major monuments are a number of smaller satellite edifices, known as "queens" pyramids, causeways, and temples.
+Besides the archaeological structures, the ancient landscape has also been investigated.